 Being able to live the lifestyle you want in retirement often depends on saving consistently over many years.
 An individual retirement account (IRA) can be a powerful tool in this effort.
 Most IRAs offer tax benefits that encourage long-term retirement savings, along with a variety of investment options, including mutual funds and annuities.

 The most common types of IRAs held by individual investors are traditional IRAs and Roth IRAs.
-Here’s what you need to know about each type of retirement account to determine which may be best for you.
+Here’s what you need to know about each type of retirement account to help you determine which may be best for you.

 Traditional IRAs